nabil-boag/terraform-ecs-fargate/env/dev/README.md

 You will also need to set up a new certificate and provide the ARN.

+You will also need to [opt-in](https://aws.amazon.com/blogs/compute/migrating-your-amazon-ecs-deployment-to-the-new-arn-and-resource-id-format-2/) to newer ECS resource names

 ```
 # Sets up Terraform to run
 $ terraform init